-In this technology policy master's degree, you'll make significant contributions to the creation of effective public policy in areas that include the environment, transportation, science, and emerging technological and scientific developments.
+In this science, technology and public policy ms, you'll make significant contributions to the creation of effective public policy in areas that include the environment, transportation, science, and emerging technological and scientific developments.

 Outcome Rate of RIT Graduates

-The MS degree in science, technology, and public policy enables you to work at the intersection of engineering, science, technology, and public policy.
+This master's in public policy enables you to work at the intersection of engineering, science, technology, and public policy.
 The program builds on RIT’s strengths as a technological university, enabling students to interact with faculty and researchers who are working on scientific developments and technological innovations that drive new public policy considerations.
 This technology policy master's degree is interdisciplinary and draws significantly from disciplines and courses throughout RIT.
 It is geared toward producing graduates who will make significant contributions in the private, public, and not-for-profit sectors.

-A Technology Policy Master's Degree For Today's Innovative World
+A Technical Master's in Public Policy For Today's Innovative World